 THE ATGER MUSEUM

-Less well known than our Anatomy Conservatory, the Atger Museum is nonetheless surprising.
-Home to a collection of over a thousand drawings and five thousand prints, the Atger Museum is a little-known gem of the Faculty.
+Although less well-known than our Anatomy Museum, the Atger Museum is no less fascinating.
+Home to a collection of over a thousand drawings and five thousand prints, the Atger Museum is a hidden gem of the Faculty.
 Discover its history and heritage here!

 1813